 Applicants and members are responsible for determining whether their coverage meets the above requirements.

 The College strongly encourages members to obtain individual PLI coverage, even if their employer’s insurance coverage protects them as employees.
 Several insurers have designed coverage for CRPO members that are not restricted to a particular employment setting or practice site.
 Insurance policies are available at group discount rates through various Canadian and Ontario psychotherapy professional associations.
 Contact your professional association for information.

-If a PLI policy does not explicitly refer to coverage for therapy and counselling for persons eligible for funding under subsection 85.7(4) of the Code, i.e. every person eligible for counselling/therapy due to sexual abuse by the member, the applicant or member is well-advised to obtain assurance from their employer that a covered claim would include such funding.
-In the absence of such an assurance, applicants and members should obtain their own individual PLI coverage that meets the requirements set out in the CRPO by-laws.
+If a PLI policy does not explicitly refer to coverage for therapy and counselling for persons eligible for funding under subsection 85.7(4) of the Health Professions Procedural Code, i.e. every person eligible for therapy/counselling due to sexual abuse by the member, the applicant or member is well-advised to obtain assurance from their employer that a covered claim would include such funding.
+In the absence of such an assurance, applicants and members should obtain their own individual PLI coverage that meets the requirements set out in CRPO’s By-laws.

 The College may conduct audits seeking proof of members’ PLI coverage.
 During such an audit, and upon request, the member must provide proof (generally a copy of their insurance certificate or a letter from their employer), which must include the following information:

 - name of the insured that matches the name of the member;